Atlas975/Notes/Cybersecurity/SecurityManagement/Security_threats.md

 	- The history of previously successful attacks, successful or not
 	- The complexity needed for a successful attack
 	- The cost of an attack (eg how well known)
+- This is a major recursive loop to see if autocomcrb c4hub